 Next, review your recurring expenses.
 Most people will be able to save money by finding a better deal, or eliminating, these expenses:

-- Home and Auto Insurance – If you haven’t shop around for more than 2 years, I bet you can save several hundred dollars off your home and auto insurance premiums.
+- Home and Auto Insurance – If your policies are more than 2 years old and you haven’t shop around, I bet you can save several hundred dollars off your home and auto insurance premiums.
 My most recent refresh of 11 policies saved a total of ~$1,800!

 - Cell Phone Plan